Me, on the left, Sara in the middle and Caroline on the right.

 The main floor is doesn't have any work on display but there was a long line waiting to see Yayoi Kusama's "Infinity Mirrored Room".
 We opted out of that and headed up on the escalator.

-Several pieces by Jean - Michel Basquiat
+Jean - Michel Basquiat

 Next stop, Santa Barbara.